Veranep/topics-proxies-sociodemographics/README.md

 # Topics as Proxies for Sociodemographics: How Conversational Context Affects LLM Answers
-This is the repository for **Topics as Proxies for Sociodemographics: How Conversational Context Affects LLM Answers.**
+This is the repository for [**Topics as Proxies for Sociodemographics: How Conversational Context Affects LLM Answers**](https://arxiv.org/abs/2606.02776).

 ![Introduction](figure.png)